-2.7 Support for Animal Ethics Committees
+Support for Animal Ethics Committees

-The Panel and the NSW DPI continue to provide ongoing support to assist AECs in performing their duties.
+The Panel and the department continue to provide ongoing support to assist AECs in performing their duties.
 This includes the conducting of site inspections; the development of webinars, writing of policies, guidelines and fact sheets where a need is identified; the maintenance of a website dedicated to animal research issues (Animal Ethics Infolink) and the supply of advice.